 Boat vs Ship.
 What’s the difference between a boat and a ship?
+After all, both – boat or ship can be used to ferry people and cargo.
 If this question has also bugged you, this article will try to make the difference clear to you.

 The ship of the line became the most prominent naval ship of the Europeans.
 At 56m it had seventy-four guns and was capable of carrying a crew of 800 sailors and soldiers.
 In the 19th century, the